fidmor89/SLAB_AppInsights/README.md

 Andrew Oakley for all his help with this project.

-Tags: App Insights Application Insights Semantic Logging Nuget SLAB ETW
+Tags: App-Insights Application-Insights Semantic-Logging Nuget SLAB Event-Tracing-for-Windows ETW

 Requires:
 - Newtonsoft.Json